ShujaKhalid/TripStory/README.md

 mso-fareast-language:EN-IN'>Implemented an existing online storage system (Firebase) to create a backup of the created stories in the event that the local copy is lost.
-This feature ensures that the stories, which are a figment of the user’s imagination, can be preserved as they have inherent nostalgic value.</span><span lang=EN-IN style='font-size:12.0pt;mso-fareast-font-family:
+This feature ensures that the stories, which are a figment of the userÂ’s imagination, can be preserved as they have inherent nostalgic value.</span><span lang=EN-IN style='font-size:12.0pt;mso-fareast-font-family:
 "Times New Roman";mso-bidi-font-family:"Times New Roman";mso-fareast-language:
 EN-IN'><o:p></o:p></span></p>